Slow or dropped network connection

 Option 3

-In the Network and Sharing Center, click the yellow exclamation-mark symbol Yellow exclamation mark or the red X Red X_icon in the Network status area to run Windows Network Diagnostics.
+In the Network and Sharing Center, click the yellow exclamation-mark symbol or the red X in the Network status area to run Windows Network Diagnostics.

 Network status